gkalpak/angular/aio/content/guide/docs-style-guide.md

 # Authors Style Guide

 This page presents design and layout guidelines for Angular documentation pages.
 These guidelines should be followed by all guide page authors.
-Deviations must be approved by the documentation editor.
+Deviations must be approved by Jennifer Fell.

 Most guide pages should have [accompanying sample code](#from-code-samples) with [special markup](#source-code-markup) for the code snippets on the page.